i was prisoner in a cell

 calling for justice and civic reform

-but no one heard
+no one heard

-as i gathered each angry word
+i shouted each angry word

 before ominously, Mister J Edgar Hoover and his criminal FBI

-and then a mighty pain;
+then a mighty pain

 it seemed there was nothing more to gain

-and i might have become blind
+and i could have been blind

-but it seemed normal being left behind
+it seemed normal being left behind

-when the party was about to begin:
+when the American party was about to begin:

 no one stood a fair chance to win.